 BED is a Female Issue

 Although women are 20% more likely to suffer from BED than men, males are still incredibly vulnerable to this disorder.
 BED doesn’t discriminate.
 Women are generally linked to eating disorders more than their male counterparts, but this has nothing to do with one gender having a higher or lower vulnerability level.

 People With BED Can Just Stop Overeating

 If it were possible for binge eaters to put a stop to their overeating, most would do it.
-Individuals suffering from BED are aware of their behaviors and often feel great shame and embarrassment when they overeat and worry about the impact on their bodies.
+Individuals suffering from BED are aware of their behaviors, often feeling great shame and embarrassment when they overeat and worrying about the impact on their bodies.
 The condition is less about willpower than it is about a person’s response to adverse situations and dysfunctional thought patterns.